Wyoming-C64/wyoswipe/README.md

 ### Debian & Ubuntu prerequisites

-If you are compiling `nwipe` from source, the following libraries will need to be installed first:
+If you are compiling `wyoswipe` from source, the following libraries will need to be installed first:

 ```bash
 sudo apt install \